KevinSpa2/DigitalTwin/README.md

 - 'PLCInterface' is a GameObject that holds the scripts related to connecting the digital twin to the PLC.

 ### Current functionalities
+To learn about the complete descriptions of the current functionalities of the digital twin, we will redirect you towards the design document.

+- Receive and handle PLC-data for following the physical FTF
+- Controller in the GUI for independent control
+- Toggle to switch between follow-mode and independent control
+- Status bar for monitoring the activities of the digital twin
+- Camera controls for better viewing of the digital twin
+- Customizable configuration

 All functionalities have been tested using a virtual PLC.
 For learning how to set up a virtual PLC, we will redirect you towards your projectleader.